 - Full-time (part-time would be considered)

-- Attractive salary and excellent benefits including, phone, tablet and salary packaging
+- Attractive salary and excellent benefits including, company vehicle, phone, tablet and salary packaging

 The Australian Childhood Foundation has a strong reputation for delivery of clinical services, professional training and secondary consultation programs built upon up to date, evidence based theoretical frameworks including the neurobiology of trauma, attachment and relational theories and child development.
 This theoretical framework provides the foundation upon which all elements of care and intervention are provided by the Foundations therapeutic care service.

 About The Opportunity:

 The key role of the Therapeutic Specialist is to act as a specialist therapeutic consultant and practitioner within the therapeutic foster and residential care programs.
 This position is a key member of the care team developed for each child.

 The Therapeutic Specialist is primarily responsible for the provision of specialist therapeutic support to the carers (foster and residential) and other members of the care team, the delivery of specialised training about trauma and therapeutic care to professionals, carers and volunteer support people, and direct therapeutic work with children where appropriate.

 The position has a key leadership role with regard to the development and implementation of appropriate therapeutic support for each child and young person.